FannyPetersen/todo/README.md

 # Simple Todo App (React + Vite)

 This project is a simple todo app built with React and Vite.
-It allows you to add and display todos.
+It allows you to add, display, edit and remove todos.

 ## Features

 - Add new todos
 - View a list of todos
+- Edit todos
+- Remove todos

 ## Getting Started